kindista/kindista/src/facebook.md

 [x] create a notice to actually do the publishing
 [x] test
 [x] test that redirect urls work
-[ ] test "share on facebook" links under items
+[ ] test "share on facebook" links under items both when fb token is inactive and active
-[ ] modify-db when "share on fb" link is used

 #Gratitude
 [ ] taggable friends: